Home

 The National Park Service had scheduled the Maui hearing for 1 p.m., Dec.
 14 in the Kahului Library conference room.
 The hearing is scheduled to run until 5 p.m. and to reconvene, if necessary, at 7 p.m.

 A public meeting to review a proposed master plan for the park is to be held on Dec.
-13 from 1 p.m. to 5 p.m. at the Kahului Library, according to Russell Cahill (photo), park superindendent.
+13 from 1 p.m. to 5 p.m. at the Kahului Library, according to Russell Cahill (photo), park superintendent.
 This session also will continue at 7 p.m. if necessary.

 The proposal by the park service to designate 17,750 acres within the park as "wilderness area" is designed to keep the area in a natural, undeveloped state.
 Principal areas included in the proposal are the Haleakala Crater itself and Kipahulu Valley, which leads from the eastern edge of the crater down to the ocean at the Seven Sacred Pools near Hana.